alexei-led/presentations/go-tools/gophercon2020.md

 ![bg contain](https://i.imgur.com/a7NgLYi.png)

 <!--
 Go November 10.
-2019; 10 years old
+2019; 10 years old; me and Go almost 5 years
-Go SDK comes with lot of useful tools and IDEs are using these tools -->
+Go SDK comes with lot of useful tools out-of-the box Over these years Go community created additional helpful tools All IDEs are using these tools under the hood
+ -->

 ---